Pulmonary Rehabilitation : Reducing Hospital Admissions and Improving Emergency Care

 In 2016 ,Paul and Elaine mobilised an online brainstorm for colleagues across the UK and Ireland ,the focus to help groups of people struggling to catch their breath due to lung illness .

-Pulmonary Rehabilitation Awareness would be the focus
+Pulmonary Rehabilitation Existence and Benefits would be the focus

 Paul , involved in training patients’with respiratory diseases and Elaine, a dedicated nurse specializing in chronic lung conditions, had been working in the field for years.
 They had seen firsthand how pulmonary rehabilitation transformed lives—helping people with COPD, pulmonary fibrosis, and other respiratory diseases regain independence.
 But there was a problem.